-Should You Obtain an EIN Even If It Isn’t Required?
+Should You Get an EIN Even If It Isn’t Required?

-Let’s say that you’re in a position in which you’re a sole proprietor or the owner of an SMLLC and you can use your Social Security number, rather than an EIN.
-Should you still bother getting an EIN, just in case?
+Let’s say that you’re a sole proprietor or SMLLC and aren’t required to get an EIN and you can just use your Social Security number.
+Should you still bother getting an EIN?

 The truth is that millions of people who operate as sole proprietors and SMLLC owners do just fine using their Social Security number.

 But, here’s something to consider: if you’re a sole proprietor or an SMLLC owner, you can still get an EIN, even though you aren’t required to.

 And the great thing about getting an EIN is that you can avoid using your Social Security number to identify your business.